- Anabolic steroids are synthetic (human-made) medicines that copy the effects of testosterone.

 What are anabolic steroids used for?

-- to treat delayed puberty in males
+- delayed puberty in males

 What are the side effects of anabolic steroids?